Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ## Final Thoughts

-The formal organization chart shows reporting lines.

-The application landscape shows systems.

-The capability map shows what the organization must be able to do.
+Architecture diagrams describe structures.

-Decision rights reveal how authority and accountability operate in practice.
+Decision rights explain how those structures are allowed to change.

-They show:

-- Where authority sits
-- Where accountability sits
-- Which decisions belong to teams
-- Which concerns require wider coordination
-- Which forums create bottlenecks
-- Who can accept risk
-- How uncertainty should be escalated
-- Whether autonomy is genuine
+When authority is unclear, teams wait, forums become hidden gates, and accountability becomes separated from influence.

+When authority is explicit, teams can act locally, escalate predictably, and preserve the reasoning behind consequential choices.

-Architecture is not created only by architects.
+Architecture is therefore not shaped only through formal architecture work.

-It emerges from the consequential decisions the organization repeatedly makes.
+It emerges through the decisions the organization repeatedly permits, constrains, escalates, and records.

-Architecture is not only the structure of systems.

-It is also the structure of authority, accountability, and choice.

 > Who decides shapes the architecture.

 ## Related Perspectives